Song

 - The song's recognizable hook supports recurring sync and media interest.

-Return to Innocence sits in the top 88% of tracked songs on the site by modeled artist-side earnings.
+Return to Innocence lands in the top 88% of tracked songs by estimated artist-side earnings.

 How It Compares